What is OKR (Objectives and Key Results)?

-OKR – A framework for strategy implementation
+OKR – A framework for strategy work and people management

-How are Objectives & Key Results defined?
+How are Objectives and Key Results defined?

 - Objectives are short and precise inspirational descriptions of a desired target state.

 - Key Results are metrics that make both progress and achievement of objectives measurable.
 For each objective you usually express between 2 and 5 key results.

 When phrasing OCR, there is a crucial approach: Each OKR is a description of a solution, an effective improvement or an impressive result.
 In other words: Objectives and Key Results are measurable impact targets that are thought up by the customer or the market.

 The following OKR was developed by YouTube in 2016 and combines all the characteristics of a good formulation.
 It is precise, motivating and truly ambitious!

 - Objective: “We will become the market leader in the segment of free streaming videos.”

 - Key Result: “We achieve 1 billion hours of video viewing time per day.”